solvexia/solvexia-api-docs/tables/tables.md

 ```
 ---

-## Get Columns of a table
+## Get columns of a table

-Gets the columns of a table
+Returns a column list of a table.

 ```apacheconfig
 GET /v1/tables/{tableId}/columns